 When these templates are complete, you'll have everything you need to build a website that prioritizes the customer.

-Your website exists in service of your customer, so you want to build on that works for them.
+Your website exists in service of your customer, so you want to build on what works for them.
 With a buyer persona, you can organize the characteristics, quirks, and relevant aspects of your ideal customer onto one sheet, making it easy to identify their preferences, expectations, and more.
 A buyer persona will provide a clear customer summary at a glance, and you can use this to build out the buyer journey and inform all of your future marketing initiatives.

 The buyer persona template we use looks like this: